GoogleCloudPlatform/bank-of-anthos/src/ledgermonolith/istio/README.md

 # Deploying the Ledger Monolith with Istio

-*note - these instructions have been tested with Istio 1.6.7*: https://istio.io/latest/docs/examples/virtual-machines/single-network/
+*note - these instructions have been tested [with Istio 1.6.7](https://istio.io/latest/docs/examples/virtual-machines/single-network/ ).*

 These instructions show you how to deploy the Ledger Monolith on a GCE VM with the Istio proxy, then how to add the Ledger Monolith to an Istio service mesh running in GKE (in the same GCP project, same `default` VPC).